BasicWolf/zblog/src/content/articles/2025-02-08-hexarch-lightweight-integration-tests/hexarch-lightweight-integration-tests.rst

 and how I test.

 I used to believed that the *implementation* of the domain model should precede exposing any API.
-I still design the domain model first before deriving API structure from if.
-However, I now *implement* a barebones API first, initially hard-coding and short-circuiting domain logic, to enable early integrations and feedback.
+I still *design* the domain model first before deriving API structure from if.
+However, I *implement* barebones API first, initially hard-coding and short-circuiting domain logic, to enable early integrations and feedback.
 This approach helps steer the development in the right direction, keeps API consumers happy and avoids "big bang" release surprises.

 This led to the second change.
 I used to TDD every layer and every component of the application *independently*.
-Today, I aim at unit testing the system as a whole.
+Today, I aim at unit testing the interconnected parts of the system.

 Bear in mind, that the system users often don't care about what's happening under its hood.